 3 Homegrown Halal Beauty Brands For Your Consideration

-The 202` consumer of the beauty insider is now more choice-conscious than ever, and beauty brands big and small are rushing to serve their needs.
+The 2021 consumer: the beauty insider is now more choice-conscious than ever, and beauty brands big and small are rushing to serve their needs.
 From Fenty with their groundbreaking foundations for nearly any skin type, to Lush’s focus on the environment and animal-free testing, there’s a product to suit almost everyone’s preference on the market now.
 It’s no wonder that the Halal cosmetics industry is worth USD$16.3 billion (SGD22.3 billion) in 2018, with some report suggesting its size may even reach over $50 billion (SGD$68.4 billion) by 2025.
 Local brands are rising to the occasion too.
 Tropika Club digs deep to find you 3 homegrown Halal beauty brands for your consideration, whether you’re Muslim, or not!

 - Halal Beauty, Defined

 - Tropika Club’s Hot Picks: 3 Homegrown Halal Beauty Brands